-We spoke to our Wirral-based Featured Artist Amanda Oliphant about how she finds inspiration to create new art.
+We spoke to Wirral-based Featured Artist Amanda Oliphant about how she finds inspiration to create new art.

 Which medium(a) do you work in?